 SEO is a school in its self, you will need to be constantly updated with the latest issues and launches.
 It can be easy to lose yourself in these bad habits, just make sure you find time to review regularly your SEO strategy and what’s the best SEO practice you would overpower.

-It is of vital importance knowing what will harm and damage your website so that you start improving and stop the destructive habits.
+It is of vital importance knowing what will harm and damage your website, also be on the loop with the worst SEO practices, so that you start improving and stop the destructive habits.
 It could penalize you and your website, and that would be a downside for your site.

 On the other hand, if you continue to follow the tactics you will notice its compound effects and see the growth of your website.
 Make sure to keep quality and consistency as the best characteristics, stray away from manipulative tactics that will offer fast results, they are proven to be destructive with time.